Disgrace! Rep. Tlaib Calls Mark Meadows a "Racist", Pretends She Didn't

 THE TWITTER MAFIA IS OUT TO PROTECT TLAIB’S DISGRACEFUL COMMENTS

 Since then, the left hate machine has gone wild on Twitter.
-The only reason the left is upset is because it was effective in dispelling the unsubstantiated claims by Michael Cohen, liar extraordinaire.
+The only reason the left is upset is that it was effective in dispelling the unsubstantiated claims by Michael Cohen, liar extraordinaire.

 Eric Holder, who said yesterday he wants to eliminate the Electoral College, trashed Meadows.